-One of the most interesting-and least expected-findings concerns the effects on students' perceptions of gender roles in science.
-The classroom interventions not only were effective in debiasing students' beliefs about gender differences in math aptitude, they also raised awareness of the underrepresentation of women in science.
-The combination of these two effects triggered an unintended ex-post rationalization by students of the gender imbalance in scientific fields and occupations, making them more likely to agree with the statement that women dislike science and that they face discrimination in science-related jobs.
-Explicitly correcting self-stereotyping beliefs (Coffman, 2014) and misperceptions about women's representation in science (Bursztyn and Yang, 2021) thus appears to have generated more ambiguous perceptions among students than the intervention's gender-neutral messages about jobs and careers.
+One of the most interesting-and unexpected-findings concerns the effects on students' perceptions of gender roles in science.
+Not only were the classroom interventions effective in debiasing students' beliefs about gender differences in maths aptitude, they also raised awareness of the under-representation of women in science.
+The combination of these two effects triggered an unintended ex-post rationalization by students of the gender imbalance in scientific fields and occupations, making them more likely to agree with the